-- Baking soda is purportedly an easy at-home treatment for dark circles
+- Baking soda is purported to be an easy at-home treatment for dark circles.

-- Other at-home and OTC treatments are more effective at treating dark circles
+- Other at-home and over-the-counter (OTC) treatments are more effective and safer alternatives for treating dark circles.

-Dark circles come in two forms: brown circles caused by hyperpigmentation and purple circles caused by thinning skin and visible veins below the eyes
+Dark circles fall into two groups: brown circles caused by hyperpigmentation and purple circles caused by thinning skin and visible veins below the eyes